What do the terms Photovoltaic and PV mean?

 What is the warranty on the system?

 Most solar modules have a 25-year manufacturer’s warranty and most inverters have a 10 year warranty, with the exception of microinveters which often have a 15 year warranty.
-Brightstar Solar provides a 5-year warranty on the installation, including annual inspections of your system at no additional cost.
+Brightstar Solar provides a 10-year workmanship warranty on the installation.

 Do solar panels wear out or lose their efficiency quickly?

-No, studies suggest that solar panels lose .25% to .5% efficiency per year.
+No, studies suggest that solar panels lose about a .25% efficiency per year.
 Most panels come with a 20-25 year warranty and are said to last twice as long.

 How long does a typical solar installation take?